 Located on the eastern part of the state of São Paulo in Brazil, the Viaduct Petrobras is an abandoned masterpiece of concrete in the middle of the rainforest.
 It’s a mysterious huge concrete structure growing up out of the jungle and then just disappearing.

-Tucked away on the southern part of the country, the new viaduct was built in the 1970’s despite the precarious and inhospitable working conditions: hot, insects and trees.
-Located near the south east coast of the country, amongst the mountainous peaks of Sierra do Mar, this key piece of this ambitious highway puzzle would help to bypass over 30 miles of coastal road from Rio de Janeiro to San Paolo.
+Tucked away in the southern part of the country, the new viaduct was built in the 1970s despite the precarious and inhospitable working conditions: hot, insects, and trees.
+Located near the southeast coast, amongst the mountainous peaks of Sierra do Mar, this key piece of the ambitious highway puzzle would help to bypass over 30 miles of coastal road from Rio de Janeiro to São Paulo.
 The asphalted viaduct sits at 40 meters (131 ft) above the jungle and it’s 300 meters long.

 Pic: Julio Brunkmann